tianyishan/Blind_Deconvolution/README.md

 # PRIDA_CPP

-This is a cpp implementation of PRIDA
+This is a cpp implementation of PRIDA.
+A research project for the Computer Vision Lab in University of Wisconsin Madison

+PRIDA is Provably Robust Image Deconvolution.
+A blind deconvolution algorithm.

+The complete implementation is recorded in [PRIDA](https://github.com/sravi-uwmadison/prida)

+The paper is recorded in [arxiv](https://arxiv.org/abs/1803.08137)

 ### Prerequisites